Jobs and internships

 - Keep your Handshake profile up-to-date.
 "Students with completed profiles are 5 times more likely to get a message from a recruiter on Handshake!"
 (Source: Handshake)

 Updating your Handshake account email address

-If you would like to update your Handshake account email to a different address, you will need to update your preferred email through MyNEVADA.
+If you would like to update your primary email address on Handshake to a different email address, you are able to add an alternate email address to your Handshake account.